 The record’s chief selling point, actually, is the command with which the group handled its sprawling diversity.
 McCartney filtered the previous 50 years of American music through his own perspective.
 He tries his hand at folk (“Blackbird,” “Mother Nature’s Son”), country (“Rocky Raccoon”), Tin Pan Alley-style balladry (“I Will”), vaudeville (“Honey Pie”), Fats Domino (“Why Don’t We Do It in the Road?”) and the Beach Boys via Chuck Berry (“Back in the U.S.S.R.”).

-Lennon, for his part, was looking toward the future of music with more abstract songs like “Happiness Is a Warm Gun,” “The Continuing Story of Bungalow Bill,” “Everybody’s Got Something to Hide Except Me and My Monkey” and the avant-garde sound collage “Revolution 9.”
+Lennon, for his part, was looking toward the future with more abstract songs like “Happiness Is a Warm Gun,” “The Continuing Story of Bungalow Bill,” “Everybody’s Got Something to Hide Except Me and My Monkey” and the avant-garde sound collage “Revolution 9.”
 Conversely, he also wrote some of his most overtly autobiographical material to date in “Julia” and “Sexy Sadie,” his parting shot at the Maharishi.

 Meanwhile, George Harrison was very quickly coming into his own as a songwriter, penning “Piggies,” “Long Long Long,” “Savoy Truffle” and one of his most beloved cuts, “While My Guitar Gently Weeps,” which featured a guest solo from his good friend Eric Clapton.
 Even Starr got in on the act with his first composition, offering a honky-tonk arrangement on “Don’t Pass Me By” that is charmingly clunky.
 (Years later, the Georgia Satellites’ slamming cover gave it the treatment it needed.)